xebia/integrate-mcp-with-copilot/.github/steps/1-step.md

    </details>

-1. In the `.vscode/mcp.json` file, click the **Start** button and provide the token.
-This has just informed GitHub Copilot of the MCP server's capabilities.
+1. In the `.vscode/mcp.json` file, click the **Start** button and provide the token when using the local MCP server.
+When the server starts, it informs GitHub Copilot of the MCP server's capabilities.

    ![image](https://github.com/user-attachments/assets/62ee9c06-e9d4-44e4-b6df-f93417474af2)